peterkhe1999/CheatSheet/OSEP/README.md

 ssh-keygen -t rsa
 ```

+The default values:
-The default values for the file path is our `~/.ssh/` directory:
+- `~/.ssh/` directory for the file path
 - `id_rsa` for the private key
 - `id_rsa.pub` for the public key.

 ```bash